 It is not possible to understand Dhamma without getting rid of any bad intentions in the mind.
 And they can arise only if one or more of the five hindrances are present.

 If one sits down with the intention of learning Dhamma, one would be unlikely to have any of those problems.
 That motivation itself can set the necessary background for some.
-With time, one would build confidence and will cultivate a sense of high respect for the Buddha.
-That sense of faith comes through understanding the deep Dhamma.

 Samatha means to "come to equilibrium" or to "sama."